 more Leadership training and skill development course for 18-25 year olds, enabling them to bring new found confidence back into their communities.

-more Rotary Young Artist Competition The Young Artist competition, in its first year, has proved very popular with schools.
+more Rotary Young Artist Competition The Young Artist competition has proved to be very popular with schools.
 It neatly fits into their curriculum and so is not an extra burden for teachers.

 more 'An opportunity of a lifetime' for 5 young people, aged 12 – 18, with physical and/or sensory impairments, to learn how to sail at Bisham Abbey Sailing School, Marlow, from 30th July to 3rd August 2018.